dimitrisdiam/ROBO_ADVISOR/README.md

 ### FEATURES

 It's the most important file about this project.
 Based on the yfinance library I managed to get the final costs of different ETFs for a specific long or short period.

+THE VALUES ARE UPDATED TO THE LAST CLOSING PRICES WITH EVERY RUN.

 ETFs: It's every key in FIX_TOKEN.